Table of contents

 Conclusion

-A polished MVP alone will not convince investors today.
-They want simple proof that users find value in your product and keep using it.
-If your MVP has too many features but no clear results, it can look risky.
+A polished MVP alone is not enough to impress investors today.
+What matters most is clear evidence that users find real value in your product and keep coming back.
+An MVP with too many features but no measurable results can seem risky and unfocused.

 FAQs